What Bruce does during his "Regular Servicing"

 Extra things I do occasionally if necessary:

 - Fix any problems the user has identified.
 Please keep notes on any problems & errors that happen.
 If they are urgent problems, contact me immediately.
-If they are not urgent problems, then tell me about the problems before I do the Monthly Servicing on your computer.
+If they are not urgent problems, then tell me about the problems before I do this Regular Servicing on your computer.

 - Update various things: